vukonam/react-native-qrcode-scanner/README.md

 ### To install and start using react-native-qrcode-scanner:

-1. `npm install react-native-qrcode-scanner --save`
+1. `npm install react-native-simple-qrcode-scanner --save`
-2. `react-native link react-native-qrcode-scanner`
+2. `react-native link react-native-simple-qrcode-scanner`

 #### react-native-permissions